You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.
+So download Verdict with Ted Cruz Now, wherever you get your podcasts.

-Well, a lot of progress is made uh today, and two more members will be coming back that will be voting.
+Well, a lot of progress is made today, and two more members will be coming back that will be voting.

 So there's really six holdouts at this particular point in time.

-So I mean, that's seven.
+So, I mean, that's seven?

-One of them voted, I forgot which one.
+One of them voted.

-Oh, that's right, Norman switched.
+Norman switched.

 Forgot about that, but he wasn't on my list.

-Anyway, but you have, you know, people, really interesting people, like, for example, Byron Donalds made the switch today.
+Anyway, but you have, you know, people, really interesting people.

-Uh Chip Roy, he made the switch.
+Chip Roy, he made the switch.

 And he, you know what?